-The respective allowable performance-based incentive compensation amounts for each NEO for 2011 were as follows: 65% of the base salary, in the case of Mr. Haines, 40% of the base salary in the case of Mr. Couillard, 40% of the base salary in the case of Mr. Priore, 40% of the base salary in the case of Mr. La Pianta, and 40% of the base salary in the case of Mr. Labricciosa.
+The respective target performance-based incentive compensation amounts for each NEO for 2012 were as follows: 65% of the base salary, in the case of Mr. Haines, 40% of the base salary in the case of Mr. Couillard, 40% of the base salary in the case of Mr. Priore, 40% of the base salary in the case of Mr. La Pianta, and 40% of the base salary in the case of Mr. Labricciosa.
+The performance-based incentive compensation amount payable to each NEO may exceed the respective target % of base salary indicated previously when results exceed corporate and divisional objectives and may be below the respective target % of base salary indicated previously when the corporate and divisional objectives are not achieved.